openstreetmap/stateofthemap-2022/sessions/JYWQX3.md

 Trademark use vs not trademark use
  - Using a term &#34;as a mark&#34;
  - Sponsorship/endorsement
- - What trademark doesn&#39;t protect
+ - What trademark doesn"t protect
  - fair uses

 OSM trademarks: